Menu Bar Icon

 Menu Bar Interface

 The Menu Bar Interface is the main interface of Sip and is where you do most of your work.
-This interface is composed by a toolbar, a Palettes list, and the bottom bar.
+This interface is composed of a toolbar, a Palettes list, and the bottom bar.

 The toolbar on the top contains the essential tools for content creation: